Religion in Bangladesh: Christianity

+Christianity is the fourth largest religion in Bangladesh.
 Christianity arrived in what is now Bangladesh during the late sixteenth to early seventeenth centuries AD, through the Portuguese traders and missionaries.
-Christians numbering around half a million account for approximately 0.29 per cent of the total population and they are mostly an urban community.
+Christians numbering around half a million account for approximately 0.3 per cent of the total population and they are mostly an urban community.
 Roman Catholicism is predominant among the Bengali Christians, while the remaining are mostly Baptist and others.
 Few followers of Christianity are also present among certain indigenous tribal communities such as Garo, Santal, Oraon, Khasi, Lushei, Bawm, etc.

 The Seventh-day Adventist Church and the Church of Jesus Christ of Latter-day Saints (LDS) also exists in Bangladesh.